prettydiff/share-file-systems/documentation/commands.md

 1. `node js/application test_browser "C:\Program Files\Mozilla Firefox\firefox.exe" no_close`
    - By default tests only execute against the default browser.
 To test against other locally installed browsers simply provide the absolute path to the browser binary.

+## test_browser_remote
+Launches the application in the same context as command 'test_browser' but in listening mode waiting for test scenarios as a network request.

+### Examples
+1. `node js/application test_browser_remote`
+   - Launches the server and then waits for further guidance.
+1. `node js/application test_browser_remote no_close`
+   - Disables the 'window.close()' command at the end of test instructions so that the browser remains open for manual inspection.
+1. `node js/application test_browser_remote demo`
+   - Same as the 'no_close' argument but also imposes a half second delay between actions so that a person can watch the interactions.
+1. `node js/application test_browser_remote "C:\Program Files\Mozilla Firefox\firefox.exe" no_close`
+   - By default tests only execute against the default browser.
+To test against other locally installed browsers simply provide the absolute path to the browser binary.

 ## test_service
 Launches the 'server' command as a child process to issue HTTP requests against it and test the results